Skip to content

 Species

 Listed below are the 49 identified mosquito species in Leon County.
 Species marked with an asterisk (*) have been reported by the Centers for Disease Control and Prevention to potentially carry West Nile Virus.
-For more information on the most common species, please see the list below.
+Keep scrolling to learn more about the most common species.

 • Aedes aegypti